cpeachLBNL/UCI_HAR/CodeBook.md

 ## Program PsuedoCode:

-1. Merge the training and test sets to create one data set.
+1. Merge the training and test sets to create one data set.<br\>
 a) Determine column names by loading features.txt
 * use make.names() function to make syntactically valid column names
 b) Load the Y, X, and Subject data
 * Load Train Data:
 * Load Test Data:
 c) Merge all 6 of the datasets:
 * Combine columns of all 3 Train datasets
 * Combine columns of all 3 Train datasets
 * Combine rows of Train and Test datasets

 2. Extract only the measurements involving mean or standard deviation for each measurement
 * Create subset of column names
 * Create subset of data.frame

 3. Use descriptive activity names to name the activities
 * Load Activity Labels:
 * Join dfActivityLabels with dfMeanStd

 4  Appropriately label the data set (columns) with descriptive activity names
 * Create list of column names to be re-labelled
 * If first character is 't', replace with 'time'
 * If first character is 'f', replace with 'frequency'
 * Replace 'std' with 'StdDev'
 * Replace 'mean' with 'Mean'
 * Remove all periods
 * Assign the new column names back to dfMeanStd
 * Save this first tidy data set to file:  MeanStd.txt

 5  Create a second, independent tidy data set:
-*    average of each combination of variable, activity and subject
+* Average of each combination of variable, activity and subject
 * Determine 'measure' columns (i.e. remove "subjectID", "activityID", "activityLabel")
 * Melt 'measure' columns into new dataframe
 * Create a list of groups
 * Check:  length(lstGroups) = 20 subjects x 6 activities x 86 variables = 15480
 * Join back subjectID, activityLabel, and variable columns
 * Reshape for better appearance
 * Cols:  subjectID, activityID, activityLabel, <names of 86 variables>
 * Save this dataframe to file:  TidyData.csv